bryant1410/Angular/README.md

     angular.module('demo.features.login');

 - No additional globabl variables are required
-- Your can access your modules from everywhere
+- You can access your modules from everywhere
 - Modules can be placed into different files
 - You can use the function-form of `use strict`;